microsoft/quick-authentication/docs/partner-business-verification.md

 ### Creating a new tenant
 If your company does not already have one, you will need to create a new Azure ID tenant.
 To do that, follow the instructions here: [Create a new tenant in Azure Active Directory](https://learn.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-access-create-new-tenant).

-Once your tenant had been created, you can switch to it by using the [Manage Tenant](https://portal.azure.com/?feature.msaljs=false#view/Microsoft_AAD_IAM/DirectorySwitchBlade/subtitle/) page.
+Once your tenant has been created, you can switch to it by using the [Manage Tenant](https://portal.azure.com/?feature.msaljs=false#view/Microsoft_AAD_IAM/DirectorySwitchBlade/subtitle/) page.

 When you create a new Azure AD tenant, you become the first user of that tenant.
 As the first user, you're automatically assigned the Global Admin role.